How to garden with no supplies...

 My recommendation: use this time to explore what’s possible with the resources you do have - learn what your soil can do, and learn how to transform your green waste (weeds and kikuyu grass) into beautiful compost to use later this year.

 The creative types can also start planning a stunning garden - visualise it now, and build it later.
 Your shopping will be more focused, you’ll have a much better understanding of what you actually want to grow, and you may find yourself using the rest of the lockdown period giving your space a really good tidy up - creating the blank slate for the edible garden you never knew you wanted.

-Here’s my 10 step signature process to help you work out the steps to building it (you can get this as a free email course by registering here):
+Here’s my 10 step signature process to help you work out the steps to building it:

 - Map out the whole